redreceipt/kpffl/docs/rules.md

 ### Section 4 - Trades

 There is no limit to the amount of players traded.
 The deadline will be the last Wednesday in the regular season at noon, after which no trades will be allowed.
 There is no trade review period.
 Trades may be vetoed by the commissioner, which may then be overruled by a majority vote.
 Off-season draft pick trading is allowed.

+### Section 5 - COVID Rule

+If the NFL season is cancelled for any reason before week 10 is played, draft order will be determined on the normal basis and the money will be distributed back to the owners.
+If the season is cancelled after week 10 but before the championship, draft order will be determined on the normal basis and the pot will be distributed evently among the current teams qualified for the playoffs.

 ## Amendments